Wednesday Night League Only

 - There are several of these on the course.
 This rule only applies to drains that have pea gravel showing.
 Many drains are older and have sod covering them, and those are excluded from this rule.
 If a French drain that has pea gravel on top of it interferes with your stance or swing it is deemed to be an immovable obstruction, rule USGA 16.1.

-- The standard for declaring a ball struck towards the hazard as being lost in the hazard will be “more likely than not” as opposed to “virtually certain” as defined in the rules.
+- The standard for declaring a ball struck towards the penalty area as being lost in the penalty area will be “more likely than not” as opposed to “virtually certain” as defined in the rules.
 This is intended to speed up pace of play.

 - All portions of the patio are deemed to be out of bounds, whether or not marked as such and all railings thereof are deemed to be a boundary fence, meaning that no relief is to be granted from interference.